 A stripped down exoskeleton

-In safe robotic hands
+Medical technology putting us in safe robotic hands

 Surgery is another area where robotics is having an impact.
 The first surgery to be undertaken entirely with robotic devices happened as far back as 2010.
 It was for prostrate removal.
 Specialists at the McGill University Health Centre at Montreal General Hospital enlisted an anaesthesia robot called McSleepy, and the DaVinci surgical robot to carry out the operation.